Matt Sorum: “I couldn’t turn down Guns N’ Roses”

 Matt Sorum has had a long and varied career.
 Best-known as the drummer who replaced Steven Adler in Guns N’ Roses when Adler’s drug problem had grown to the point where even the other members of Guns N’ Roses thought he should steady on, Sorum was himself eventually fired by Axl Rose after sticking up for Slash in an argument.
 He was then instrumental in getting fellow ex-Gunners Slash and Duff McKagan together in Velvet Revolver, a band whose attempt to find a frontman less unpredictable than Axl Rose hasn’t really worked out for them.

-Sorum’s latest project is a “supergroup” called in which he’s joined by Duff McKagan once again as well as guitarist Gilby Clarke (another ex-member of Guns N’ Roses).
+Sorum’s latest project is a “supergroup” called Kings of Chaos in which he’s joined by Duff McKagan once again as well as guitarist Gilby Clarke (another ex-member of Guns N’ Roses).
 Singers Joe Elliot (Def Leppard), Sebastian Bach (Skid Row) and Glenn Hughes (Deep Purple) and guitarist Steve Stevens (Billy Idol) round out the outfit.
 Kings of Chaos will be making their Australian debut at the Stone Music Festival in Sydney tomorrow (April 20).

 You’re most famous as a drummer but I know you play guitar as well.
 Do you play any other instruments?